-If you need an easy way to play music from you laptop, phone, or portable music player, chances are you need the best aux cable.
+If you need an easy way to play music from your laptop, phone, or portable music player, chances are you need the best aux cable.
 Aux cables connect two devices with auxiliary ports and help transmit analog audio signals from one source to another.
-The most likely ways you would use the best aux cable is connecting your phone or computer to a speaker or car headunit with a built in aux port.
+The most likely way you would use the best aux cable is by connecting your phone or computer to a speaker or car head unit with a built-in aux port.

 With USB, the original audio will not be amplified by your output device and will be sent raw to the input.
 Your gut instincts probably tell you that all aux cables are created the same and that there is not really a huge difference between them.
 For the most part, this is true, but if you want to ensure you get the best quality, you need to refer to our buying guide below.
 Aux cables can affect audio quality to a decent amount and the difference between the best aux cable and a cheap one is definitely noticeable.